olhadanylchenko/color_zen/README.md

 ### About

-- Color Zen is a drag-and-drop puzzle game inspired by the <a href="https://play.google.com/store/apps/details?id=com.largeanimal.colorzen&hl=en">Nintendo Switch game</a> of the same name.
+- Color Zen is a drag-and-drop puzzle game inspired by the game of the same name.

 ### How to Play